The Esther Simpson Building

 Esther Simpson, who graduated from Leeds in 1924 with first class honours in French with German, spent nearly all her working life as secretary to the Academic Assistance Council (later, the Society for the Protection of Science and Learning – SPSL).
 She was awarded the OBE in 1956; the French Government made her Officier d’Académie; and after her retirement in 1966, she received two honorary doctorates, including one from Leeds in 1989.

-In honour of her career, phase three of the LUBS Expansion project is now officially called The Esther Simpson Building.
-This multi-million pound project will provide technology-rich, flexible teaching spaces, lecture theatres and trading rooms.
+In honour of her career, this new building is now officially called The Esther Simpson Building.
+It will be a new central teaching space for all to use and will provide technology-rich, flexible teaching spaces, lecture theatres, and trading rooms.
 Work began at the Lyddon Terrace site in Winter 2019 and is due to be completed in 2021.

 Watch a fly-through of the Esther Simpson Building.